 Your records may also be used to:

 - undertake quality assurance, which will help us to provide a better service

 - assist in professional development for our staff.

-No, they cannot call for your results, and we cannot/ will not give them any information about you, either in person or on the phone, except if you have asked us to.
+No – SHQ will not give them any information about you, either in person or on the phone, unless you have asked us to first.